 An internship encourages you to apply what you have learned in the classroom in a professional setting related to your major; it should be among the most important experiences of your college career.
 Please read carefully the attached information sheet.
-If you would like to explore internship options, you should go to your major department's office.
-If you are a psychology major, you should see the coordinator of internships in psychology.
+If you would like to explore internship options, see the coordinator of internships in psychology.
 An application form (see above) needs to be submitted the semester prior to the semester in which you wish to do an internship.
 Information on possible internship placements and student interns' evaluations of their internship experiences are available in the Psychology Commons room, Bailey 126.
 Additional information on internship opportunities is available from the Career Development Office and the college’s Associate Director for Internships in Erwin 116.

 The required, academic component of the course includes a weekly, one-hour seminar involving presentations and discussions of relevant ethical and organizational issues.
 A scholarly, critical review of the theoretical and empirical literature and application to the internship experience is required.

-Please note: The required seminar for community interns takes place on Wednesdays from 5:00 to 6:00.
-Community interns cannot sign up for any other classes that may conflict with this timeslot.
+Please note: The required seminar for community interns takes place on Wednesdays from 5 to 6 p.m.
+Community interns cannot sign up for classes that may conflict with this time slot.

 Admission Requirements and Procedures

-1. Normally Junior or Senior class standing (may include selected sophomores)
+- Normally junior or senior class standing (may include selected sophomores)

-4. Letters of reference are required on the forms provided with the application (see above).
-At least one of these letters should be from a professor in psychology.
+- Letters of reference are required on the forms provided with the application (see above).
+At least one of these letters should be from a professor in the psychology department.

-5. An interview with the departmental internship coordinator (or other departmental representative) is required.
+- An interview with the departmental internship coordinator (or departmental representative) is required.

 Registration and Credit

-1. Students cannot register for the Internship Program by themselves.
+- Students cannot register for the Internship Program by themselves.
 The student and faculty internship coordinator will fill out a contract form.
-Registration for the internship is completed by the departmental internship coordinator (or other departmental representative) the first week of classes, upon receipt of the internship contract.
+Registration for the internship is completed by the departmental internship coordinator (or departmental representative) the first week of classes, upon receipt of the internship contract.

-3. Failure to complete all requirements for the internship will lead to an incomplete or unsatisfactory grade to be given by the faculty director.
+- Failure to complete all requirements for the internship will lead to an incomplete or unsatisfactory grade from the faculty director.

-5. The maximum number of internship credits which may be applied toward requirements in the major will be six credits or less, as determined by the major department.
-The maximum number of internship credits allowed in a minor will be three credits, unless the internship is a specified requirement in the minor.
+- The maximum number of internship credits that can be applied toward requirements in the major is six credits or less, as determined by the major department.
+The maximum number of internship credits allowed in a minor is three credits, unless the internship is a specified requirement in the minor.

-ALL APPLICANTS (even those who have made arrangements directly with a faculty member) must complete an application and submit an unofficial transcript to be considered for a Teaching Internship position in Psychology.
+All applicants (even those who have made arrangements directly with a faculty member) must complete an application and submit an unofficial transcript to be considered for a Teaching Internship position in Psychology.
 All information should be sent to the Internship director.
 E-mail communication is encouraged, but you may also send hard copies of information via campus mail.
 If you are accepted into the program, you will be notified by e-mail during the semester break.
-Accepted students will be notified of any requirement changes as they occur.
+Accepted students will be notified of any requirement changes if they occur.